-The article is published with Open Access at https://www.temjournal.com/ online learning, which makes it difficult for learners to comprehend mathematics lessons [1], [2].
+Various challenges appear in the educational field during this contemporary epidemic era, such as online learning, which makes it difficult for learners to comprehend mathematics lessons [1, 2].
 The educator then struggles in presenting content that requires student to practice and creative [3].
-Then, when it comes to understanding mathematics at college, one of which is the geometry course, students struggle to understand the content that is arranged without practice.
+Then, when it comes to understanding mathematics on college, one of which is the geometry course, students struggle to understand the content that is arranged without practice.
 When the Covid-19 disaster has not yet occurred, students are required to sketch flat shapes and build spaces using a compass and ruler.
 Nonetheless, students should sketch with correctness, precision, and effort.
-Finally, based on interviews with various students from Universitas Por Semarang and Universiti Teknologi Malaysia revealed that virtual learning is essentiant to assist students comprehend geometry subject in theory and practice.
+Finally, based on interviews with various students from Universitas PGRI Semarang and Universiti Teknologi Malaysia revealed that virtual learning is essential to assist students comprehend geometry subject in theory and practice.
 The next issue is that mathematics education students at PGRI Semarang University and Universiti Teknologi Malaysia struggle to comprehend geometry content.
-The findings of the 2019-2020 academic year's Final Semester Examinations revealed that 60% of PGRI Semarang and Universiti Teknologi Malaysia students haven't yet grasped the theory and practice of geometry efectively and appropriately.
-This tends to make it our concern as educators to deliver the best intention so that they can comprehend geometry material properly and adequately, one alternative being to provide learning equipment that can enhance their cognitive and spatial abilities in studying geometry material, the device in question being a well-packaged and up-to-date virtual geometry lab media.
+The findings of the 2019-2020 academic year's Final Semester Examinations revealed that 60% of PGRI Semarang and Universiti Teknologi Malaysia students haven't yet grasped the theory and practice of geometry effectively and appropriately.
+This tends to make it our concern as educators to deliver the best intention so that they can comprehend geometry material properly and adequately, one alternative being to provide learning equipment that can enhance their cognitive and spatial abilities in studying geometry material, the device in question